 Biography and research overview

+Dr Stephen Pettitt is a Staff Scientist in the Gene Function Team.
+He uses experimental genetic approaches to investigate the function of genes that are mutated in cancer.
 Cancer cells can have thousands of mutations in their DNA when compared to normal cells, making it difficult to know which mutated genes are responsible for their different characteristics.
-Using an experimental approach removes much of the complexity associated with analysing cancer genomes.
-Embryonic stem cells have a stable, unmutated genotype without the chromosome rearrangements commonly observed in cancers.
-In addition, a haploid embryonic stem cell line is available, and since this has only one copy of each chromosome, it is very easy to make loss-of-function mutations.
+Using an experimental approach where mutations are introduced individually removes some of this complexity associated with analysing cancer genomes.

-Pettitt SJet al., A Genetic Screen Using the PiggyBac Transposon in Haploid Cells Identifies Parp1 as a Mediator of Olaparib Toxicity.
+Pettitt SJ et al., A Genetic Screen Using the PiggyBac Transposon in Haploid Cells Identifies Parp1 as a Mediator of Olaparib Toxicity.
 PloS One (2013) 8: e61520, doi:10.1371/journal.pone.0061520.

 Pettitt, SJ, Krastev, DB et al., Genome-wide and high-density CRISPR-Cas9 screens identify point mutations in PARP1 causing PARP inhibitor resistance. bioRxiv, 203224 (2017)